 - EAB Chairs and members

 - HBP Ethics Director

-- EAB Support coordinator
+- EAB Support Coordinator

-- Other representatives of the Ethics Support team (where requested)
+- Other representatives from HBP (where requested)

 - Further invited participants where required

 2.2.3 Internal Decisions

 Decisions of the EAB are made by consensus, wherever possible.
 Where no consensus can be reached and a decision has to be made, the members of the EAB can make majority decisions.
 Each member has one vote which can be transferred to a proxy.